School of Economic, Political and Policy Sciences

-All students are required to take at least six semester credit hours of Advanced Electives outside their major field of study.
+All students are required to take at least six hours of Advanced Electives outside their major field of study.
 These must be either upper-division classes or lower-division classes that have prerequisites.

 This requirement may be satisfied with lower- and upper-division courses from any field of study.
-Students must complete at least 51 semester credit hours of upper-division credit to qualify for graduation.
+Students must complete at least 51 hours of upper-division credit to qualify for graduation.

-- A Major requirement that also fulfills a Core Curriculum requirement.
-Semester credit hours are counted in Core Curriculum.
+2. A Major requirement that also fulfills a Core Curriculum requirement.
+Hours are counted in Core Curriculum.

-- Three semester credit hours are counted under Quantitative Reasoning core, and one semester credit hour is counted under Major Preparatory Courses.
+3. Three hours are counted under Quantitative Reasoning core, and one hour is counted under Major Preparatory Courses.

 4. Most students take upper-division SOC courses.
 However, subject to advisor approval, courses from other disciplines may be used to satisfy this requirement.